 Shorinjiryu Kenkokan Karatedo

-The Shindo Dojo is the German branch of the Hombu-Dojo of Masayuki Kukan Hisataka in Tokyo, Japan.
-It is one of the few Dojos worldwide which teach traditionell and authentic Shorinjiryu Kenkokan Karatedo and are authorized by the Hombu Dojo to do so.
+The Shindo Dojo is the oldest Dojo in Germany to teach Shorinjiryu Kenkokan Karatedo in Germany of the Hombu-Dojo of Masayuki Kukan Hisataka in Tokyo, Japan.
+It is one of the few Dojos worldwide which teach classical and authentic Shorinjiryu Kenkokan Karatedo.

 literature about Shorinjiryu Kenkokan Karatedo